colehurwitz/akashgit.github.io/_posts/2016-03-29-installing-tensorflow-on-dice.md

 date: 2016-03-29
 ---

-Right, yesterday during one of the reading groups meeting we decided to have the next session on TensorFlow installation on DICe machines.
+Right, yesterday during one of the reading groups meeting we decided to have the next session on TensorFlow installation on DICE machines.
 So I decided to test it out and find why it is considered to be problamatic.
-Since before installing Torch I have heard similar comments about it but it turned out to be extreamly straighforward so in the same spirit I wanted to find out what's the deal with tensorflow installation.

 Turns out its very simple!